 On the other hand, a sensitive cat can be made very uncomfortable by smiling and eye contact.

-If a stranger arrives at the door with a gigantic smile and making hard eye contact, a timid cat can read this a threatening behavior and try to scarper.
+If a stranger arrives at the door with a gigantic smile and makes hard eye contact, a timid cat can read this as threatening behavior and try to scare him.

-This can be confusing to a visitor or child who just wanted to cuddle the kitty.
+This can be confusing to a visitor or child who just wants to cuddle the kitty.

 - A happy cat is a playful cat.
-That might involve faux-hunting and chasing, pawing, and scratching.
+That might involve faux-hunting, chasing, pawing, and scratching.

 - Subtle eye contact.
-Happy cats communicate that they are content with your presence by slow blinking.
+Happy cats communicate that they are content with your presence by blinking slowly.
 Remember to blink back!
 It’s only polite.

-- If a cat is relaxed, likely, it is also content.
+- If a cat is relaxed, it is likely that it is also content.
 An unhappy cat won’t lie around with a relaxed posture.
 Calmer situations also make for a happier cat.

 - A cat’s ears and eyes can tell you a bit about its mood.
-A happy cat will have their ears upright, tilted ever so slightly back and facing forward, but not perked.
+A happy cat will have their ears upright, tilted ever so slightly back, facing forward, but not perked.
 Its pupils may dilate if it is very happy.

 - Where the cat sleeps says a lot about how they feel.
 Sleeping close to you or other pets indicates that your cat has positive relationships with her housemates that make her happy.
 Sleeping close to you is one of the signs that a cat loves you

 - Happy cats eat well.
-Your cat’s appetite can be a good measurement for their general mood.
+Your cat’s appetite can be a good indicator of their general mood.
 If they are happy, they will have a healthy appetite.
 Just as is the case with humans, eating too little or too much might signify that they are experiencing emotional challenges.

 - A happy cat will maintain an active grooming regimen.
 Cat’s largely groom themselves, but if they are unhappy, they may do so less often.